palantir/plottable/tutorials/index.md

 The majority of the code in `makeBarChart.js` follows what we did in previous tutorials.
 We create axes, scales, plots, and projectors before putting everything into a table to create the chart.
-The new pieces for this example are Ordinal scales and HorizontalBar.
+The new classes used in this example are Ordinal scales and HorizontalBar.

 As always, we start by defining our scales.
 Here, since this is a